captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
 Sure, what difference does it make to you as long as you’ve got a bottle handy?

+---

-(Beat) Oh, Jesus, Ted.
+Oh, Jesus, Ted.
 I’m sorry.
 I didn’t mean that.

 ---

 ## TED:
 Yes you did.
 And you’re right.
 You’re also right that I left most of the tough calls to you.

+---

 I shouldn’t have.
 Because for all your writhing around and trying to assign blame, and for all your poking and prodding at things, you never do get to the root of the problem.

 ---

 ## REN:
-(Rising and moving to exit) I wish still smoked.
+I wish still smoked.

 ---